 Available to those currently in treatment and those who have completed treatment, our survivorship program is designed to help prevent recurrence of cancer and the onset of new cancers, as well as to coordinate follow-up care.
 This program is available to all survivors, regardless of where they were treated.
+Learn more.

-St. John’s Registered Dietitians are available to provide diagnosis-specific nutrition consultations for all new patients and their family members.
+St. John’s Health Registered Dietitians are available to provide diagnosis-specific nutrition consultations for all new patients and their family members.
 With a consult, the Registered Dietitian (RD) can schedule a follow-up with the patient, assess for further education needs, and help to manage food and nutrition-related treatment side effects.
 RD's aid in managing weight loss or gain, impaired nutrient absorption, supplements, cancer-fighting foods, and any need for artificial nutrition (tube feeds, TPN).
 Registered Dietitians are available for follow-up at any point per request of the patient, doctor, or nurse.

 View Event Details